freeseek/mocha/wdl/README.md

     url = "jdbc:mysql://localhost/cromwell?rewriteBatchedStatements=true"
     user = "user"
     password = "pass"
-    connectionTimeout = 5000
+    connectionTimeout = 60000
   }
 }
 ```
-* Activate <a href="https://cromwell.readthedocs.io/en/stable/cromwell_features/CallCaching">CallCaching</a> to allow to re-run jobs without re-run tasks that have already completed by adding the **call-caching** configuration stanza:
+* Activate <a href="https://cromwell.readthedocs.io/en/stable/cromwell_features/CallCaching">CallCaching</a> to allow to re-run jobs without re-running tasks that have already completed by adding the **call-caching** configuration stanza:
 ```
 call-caching {
   enabled = true
   invalidate-bad-cache-results = true
 }
 ```
-* Optionally, to avoid the database taking more and more space over time and possibly running out of disk space on the VM, add the additional **service** configuration stanza to the `PAPIv2.conf` configuration file to clear the metadata in the database as explained <a href="https://cromwell.readthedocs.io/en/stable/Configuring/#hybrid-metadata-storage-classic-carbonite">here</a>.
-Alternatively you will be able to flush the database manually when needed
 * If you want to configure the directory of the mysql database to something other than `/var/lib/mysql` make sure to set the `datadir` variable in the `/etc/mysql/mysql.conf.d/mysqld.cnf` file
 * Start the mySQL server and initialize the root user with the following command (use cromwell as the default root password):
 ```